 Alan feels hurt, withdraws from the class and loses his motivation to do anything for or with his classmates.
 (Emotional Maturity 6 years)

-Alan’s behaviour indicates an intellectual and psychomotor overexcitability.
+Alan’s behaviour indicates an intellectual and psychomotor overexcitability combined with an asynchronous development.

 Mary builds a dollhouse in her imagination.
 She has often seen her father working with wood so in theory, she knows how to do it.
 (Intellectual Ability 13 years)